Elite Representation Committed to Your Best Outcome Schedule a Free Consultation

 • Attempts battery or attempts to make offensive and unwanted physical contact with another person; or

-• Puts another person in fear of potential battery.
+• Puts another person in reasonable fear of unwanted physical contact.

 While Maryland law does not require the crime of assault to result in bodily injury to the victim, assaults that involve injuries are punished more severely.